 Adjacent property may not be used for access to any construction site without the adjacent property owner's written approval.
 Adjacent property may not be used as a parking area or staging area by any contractor or subcontractor working on the lot.
-In the event of damage to adjacent property, the property owner and/or his/her agent(s) will be held responsible for restoration of the adjoining affected property and/or may result in a partial forfeiture of the ARC fee.
+In the event of damage to adjacent property, the property owner/applicant and/or his/her agent(s) will be held responsible for restoration of the adjoining affected property and/or may result in fines or other action taken by the Board.
 It is imperative to keep adjoining properties free of construction trash.
 Daily clean-up is required.